mohammadzainabbas/Deep-Learning-CS/config/README.md

 ### Hydra

-We will use Hydra to
+We will use [Hydra](https://hydra.cc/docs/intro/) to manage all the configurations.

 ### OmegaConf